silverpip/silverpip.github.io/_posts/2011-04-11-fish-trees.md

+---
+title: Fish Trees
+date: 2011-04-11 21:38:57
+category: blog
+tag: vintage
+---
         Nearly fifteen years ago, I was so moved by the sight of clustering
 white blossoms overhanging a nearby path, that I gathered armfuls of
 the branches, and filled our hilarious newlywed trailer-home with
 them.
 Sure, they smelled a little funny, but I was so eager for their